 3.3.3.
-Scoping Consultations
+Stakeholder Mapping, Engagement and Consultations

+Stakeholder analysis and mapping for the SEA was undertaken according to the framework shown in Figure 3-1.
+Thereafter, the stakeholder consultations were undertaken at six levels as shown in Figure 3-2.
 The objective of the scoping consultations was to integrate the views and concerns of all the relevant stakeholders in the entire SEA process including content of the final report.

 Table 3.2 shows the engagement plan used in the SEA scoping consultations.
 Plate 3.1 and Plate 3.2 shows the engagements with the client and some of the target stakeholders.